 The BA (Hons) in Special Education [BA(SE)] Programme aims to nurture committed and skilled practitioners for the well-being of individuals with special needs, particularly in areas related to education and community empowerment.
 Students will learn about the types and characteristics of special needs, assessment and intervention approach, the broader environmental, language, and social contexts, as well as issues related to social inclusion, empowerment, and quality of life of individuals with special needs.
 Graduates of the programme are expected to be competent practitioners in schools and community settings, who possess the knowledge, skills, and values needed to contribute to the special education field.
 Upon successful completion of the programme, students will be able to:

-- A firm academic grounding in the holistic study of special education – a multitude of courses that weave together the educational, physical, and social aspects of special education.
+A firm academic grounding in the holistic study of special education – a multitude of courses that weave together the cognitive, physical, and social aspects of special education.

 The total credit point requirement for the BA(SE) degree is 121 and this normally requires four years of full-time study.
 The programme structure is summarized below.

 Major, 54 credit points

 Electives (including Second Major or Minors), 30 credit points

 Total (minimum required credit points for graduation): 121 credit points

 Note: Classes will be held in Tai Po Campus and Tseung Kwan O Study Centre / Kowloon Tong Satellite Study Centre / Sports Centre as decided by the University.

 There are three crucial components of the Major study – Foundation Courses, Advanced Courses, and Practical Experience, which altogether require 54 credit points.

 The Foundation Courses provide students with a comprehensive understanding of the categories of disability and impacts on the individual, delivery and values of special education services, and the need of family and community engagement.
 They help students ease into the programme, build an essential and broad knowledge base of special education, and prepare for the Advanced Courses in their later years of study.